valentindimov/tinyjail/README.md

 * Basic container networking

 ## Acknowledgement
-A special thanks goes to [TNG Technology Consuling GmbH](https://www.tngtech.com/en/) for their support in developing this tool.
+A special thanks goes to [TNG Technology Consulting GmbH](https://www.tngtech.com/en/) for their support in developing this tool.

 ## Building
 The build script [build.sh](./build.sh) will build the utility, both as a statically-linked binary and a dynamic library you can link into your own projects.